 Getting it installed

-We offer all of our customers a superfast 20Mbps download speed with a data package to suit their needs.
-Because satellite uses completely different technology to BT and the ADSL network, it doesn't suffer from problems like being too far from an exchange, an ageing network or too many people trying to use the same line.
+We offer up to 20Mbps download speed with a data package to suit your needs.
+Because satellite uses completely different technology to BT and the ADSL network, it doesn't suffer from problems like being too far from an exchange or an ageing network.

 The list of technology jargon and acronyms seems to get longer and longer everyday, here's a few common broadband terms and words you might come across.
 Hope this helps.